 - Green active travel connection between the towns of Bangor and Newtownards.

 For other general benefits of greenways click this link BENEFITS.

-In July 2021, Council approved the detailed ‘Outline Business Case’ for the route and it has been submitted to the Department for Infrastructure to help support its planning for capital funding for greenways across Northern Ireland.
-What is the next stage of this?
+In July 2021, Council approved the detailed ‘Outline Business Case’ (OBC) for the route and it has been submitted to the Department for Infrastructure to help support its planning for capital funding for greenways across Northern Ireland.
+The OBC will remain in draft until approved by the Department.

 The scheme has been submitted to the Planning Service in two stages:

-The first stage Belvedere Road Newtownards to the Somme Heritage Centre was submitted in October 2020.
-Determination of this planning application is anticipated before the end of 2021.
-The project team are addressing queries from statutory consultees.
+The first stage Belvedere Road Newtownards to the Somme Heritage Centre was submitted in October 2020 and planning permission was granted on 1 September 2022.

 To view the application click on this link: Belvedere Road Newtownards to the Somme Heritage Centre Greenway Planning Application